NEGU93/cvnn/README.md

 [![Documentation Status](https://readthedocs.org/projects/complex-valued-neural-networks/badge/?version=latest)](https://complex-valued-neural-networks.readthedocs.io/en/latest/?badge=latest) [![PyPI version](https://badge.fury.io/py/cvnn.svg)](https://badge.fury.io/py/cvnn) [![Anaconda cvnn version](https://img.shields.io/conda/v/NEGU93/cvnn.svg)](https://anaconda.org/negu93/cvnn) [![DOI](https://zenodo.org/badge/296050056.svg)](https://zenodo.org/badge/latestdoi/296050056)

+Using this library, the only difference with a Tensorflow code is that you should use `cvnn.layers` module instead of `tf.keras.layers`.

 This is a library that uses [Tensorflow](https://www.tensorflow.org) as a back-end to do complex-valued neural networks as CVNNs are barely supported by Tensorflow and not even supported yet for [pytorch](https://github.com/pytorch/pytorch/issues/755) (reason why I decided to use Tensorflow for this library).

 Update: